abisha312/PythonFSE_Abisha/SeleniumBasics/AbishaEunice/written_exercises/handson_02.md

 ### 1. Defects Are Discovered Too Late

-Since testing begins only after development is completed, requirement misunderstandings may remain unnoticed until the testing phase, making them more expensive to fix.
+Since testing begins only after development is completed, requirement misunderstandings may remain unnoticed until system testing.
+Fixing these issues at a later stage requires significantly more effort.

 ### 2. Bug Fixing Becomes More Expensive

-A defect discovered late may require modifications to API logic, database schema, frontend integration, and documentation, increasing both development effort and project cost.
+A defect discovered late may require changes to API logic, database schema, frontend integration, and documentation, increasing both development cost and project effort.

 ### 3. Delayed Project Delivery

-If serious defects are identified near the end of development, additional debugging and retesting can delay the project release and reduce the overall testing time available.
+When major defects are identified near the end of development, additional debugging and retesting delay the project release and reduce the overall time available for testing.

 ---